-A climate change outline for the 1 in 100-year event (Flood Zone 3a plus climate change) for the period up to 2115 has been provided in Appendix I. The climate change allowance that has been applied to this study has produced a Flood Zone 3a + CC extent which combines both the 1 in 100-year plus 35% and 70% climate change modelled flood extents.
+A climate change outline for the 1 in 100-year event (Flood Zone 3a plus climate change) for the period up to 2125 has been provided in Appendix I. The climate change allowance that has been applied to this study has produced a Flood Zone 3a + CC extent which combines both the 1 in 100-year plus 35% and 70% climate change modelled flood extents.
 This gives an indication of the potential impact of climate change on the viability of the site for the purposes of the Level 1 SFRA.
 Further detail on the choice of climate change scenario used for this SFRA is given in Section 3.2.5.
+As mentioned in Section 6.3, due to the late stage of the SFRA, and to maintain a precautionary approach, the 2016 allowances have been used to assess the impacts of climate change within the SFRA.